-These are the coaching interventions proposed by Hackman at different moments in the team’s life-cycle:
+These are the coaching interventions proposed by Hackman at different moments in the team’s life cycle:

 1. When the team starts work on a product

-There are a lot of things a team needs to do when they come together for the first time: establish boundaries (who’s in the team, who isn’t), decide on members’ roles, create behavioural norms of conduct, engaging with the group’s product (examine, assess, redefine the team objective to become a task they can actually work on).
+There are a lot of things a team needs to do when they come together for the first time: establish boundaries (who’s in the team, who isn’t), decide on members’ roles, create behavioural norms of conduct, engage with the group’s product (examine, assess, redefine the team objective to become a task they can actually work on).

 2. Midpoint through the delivery of the product